Origin of power laws and their spatial fractal structure for city-size distributions: Supplementary Information

-For the spatial fractal structure of a city system, the central place theory \cite{Christaller-1933} is the most important conceptual framework \cite{Batty-Longley-1994, Hsu-2012}.
-It asserts that diverse city sizes accrue from diverse scale economies across industries.
-Industries with strong scale economies, such as stock exchanges and cinemas, can exist only in a limited number of cities, and they supply their goods and services to the hinterlands (or ``market area'') of those cities.
-By contrast, industries with weak scale economies, such as gas stations and convenience stores, are ubiquitous.
-As a result, the city system exhibits a hierarchical layer in which the set of industries found in a smaller city is a subset of that found in a larger city (henceforth, the \textit{hierarchy property}, HP).
-Equivalently, each layer is characterized by the set of industries that exists there and not in the lower layers (Fig.~\ref{fig:CPT}).
-At each layer, every city is associated with its hinterland where it supplies its goods, characteristic to the layer, to smaller cities in the lower layers, where those goods are not self-supplied.
-As a consequence, larger cities are evenly located among smaller cities and the city system exhibits a recursive (or fractal) structure (henceforth, the \textit{central place property}, CPP), resulting in diverse city sizes.
+Other than random growth models, there are a variety of models that explain city-size diversity by agglomeration economies \cite{Duranton-Puga-Book2004} combined with innovation \cite{Duranton-AER2007} and comparative advantage \cite{Gaubert-AER2018, Davis-Dingel-JIE2020}.
+In relating cities' size and their relative location in space, however, central place theory \cite{Christaller-1933} remains the most prominent conceptual framework \cite{Batty-Longley-1994, Hsu-2012}.
+Central place theory asserts that diverse city sizes accrue from diverse scale economies across industries.
+Industries with strong scale economies, such as stock exchanges and musical theaters, exist only in a few cities.
+They supply their goods and services to those cities' hinterlands or ``market areas.''
+By contrast, industries with weak scale economies, such as bakeries and barbershops, are ubiquitous \cite{Mori-et-al-JRS2008,Schiff-JoEG2015,Balland-et-al-NBH2020}.
+Consequently, city systems spontaneously exhibit hierarchical layers in which the smaller city's set of industries is a subset of the larger city's (henceforth, the \textit{hierarchy property}, HP).
+Equivalently, layers are characterized by sets of industries that do not exist in lower layers (Fig.~\ref{fig:CPT}).
+In each layer, every city is associated with its hinterland, where it supplies characteristic goods to smaller cities in lower layers, where those goods are unavailable.
+Consequently, larger cities would be evenly located among smaller cities, displaying a recursive structure, the SGP.
+As the SGP and the HP characterize the spatial fractal structure postulated by central place theory, we call their combination the \textit{central place hierarchy} (CPH).
+We argue that the CPH results in diverse city sizes and power laws, as suggested in the literature \cite{Beckmann-1958,Batty-Longley-1994,Hsu-2012}.

+In this study, we demonstrate the empirical relevance of central place theory as a mechanism behind the CPL through two contributions.
+First, we offer quantitative evidence for the CPH in the US city system.
+The results for Japan are reported in Sec.\,\ref{sec:supp-text}\ref{sec:si-jp} in the Supplementary Information (SI).
+Specifically, we show that the SGP holds recursively in the sense that most cities, regardless of size, are surrounded by cities smaller than themselves, indicating the fractal structure of the whole city system.
+We also show that almost all the secondary and tertiary industries in typical industrial classifications exhibit strong hierarchical coordination as presumed in central place theory, delivering robust evidence for the HP.

+Second, we provide a microeconomic theory to reproduce the empirical regularities.
+We develop a many-industry general equilibrium model of city formation, incorporating mechanisms that produce the CPH in its stationary states.
+When the real-world distribution of the scale-economy parameter is imposed, the model qualitatively reproduces the CPL as a generic feature of numerous stationary states.